jstncno/mentionify/README.md

 ## Future

-I am planning for a v0.1.0 release!
+I am planning for a **v0.1.0** release.
 To do so, I am creating/collecting tickets that would be beneficial to include for the release - see [here](https://github.com/earthican/mentionify.js/milestones/First%20minor%20release%20-%20v0.1.0).

 If you have a feature request you would like to see in v0.1.0, please file an issue, and we can discuss.
 Pull requests are welcomed, too! :smile_cat: